atmosphere

 Algae growing in a test-tube releasing oxygen gas, this is one way in which the oxygen in the Earth's atmosphere was formed.

 After several hundred million years the Earth's surface had cooled and this allowed the steam in the atmosphere to condense and form the early seas and oceans.
-With liquid water on the surface it was not long before the first living micro-organisms appeared in the early seas and oceans.
-As simple plants like algae evolved and appeared in the oceans about 2.7 billion years ago photosynthesis began and the slow but gradual changes in the atmosphere began.
+With liquid water on the surface it was not long before the first living microorganisms appeared in the early seas and oceans.
+As simple plant like algae evolved and appeared in the oceans about 2.7 billion years ago photosynthesis began and the slow but gradual changes in the atmosphere began.
 Make no mistake this did not happen overnight- it took hundreds of millions of years.

 However once life in the form of algae and simple bacteria such as cyanobacteria appeared then the atmosphere gradually starts to change.
-These algae and bacteria can undergo photosynthesis which will remove the gas carbon dioxide gas from the atmosphere and also release the first oxygen into the atmosphere.
+These algae and bacteria can undergo photosynthesis which will remove the gas carbon dioxide from the atmosphere and also release the first oxygen into the atmosphere.
 The equations below show how photosynthesis removes the gas carbon dioxide and releases oxygen gas into the atmosphere.

 carbon dioxide(g) + water(l) → glucose(aq) + oxygen(g)